Jahia/server-availability-manager/README.md

         # When dryRun is provided, the server will not be shutdown but
         # still return the expected API response (true or false)
         dryRun: true,
-        timeout: 25,    # In seconds, maximum time to wait for server to be ready to shutdown
+        timeout: 25,    # In seconds, maximum time to wait for server to be ready (empty list of tasks) to shutdown
         force: true     # Force immediate shutdown even tasks are running )
     }